-Ascribe to the Lord the glory due his name; bring an offering and come before him.
-Worship the Lord in the splendor of his holiness.
-1 Chronicles 16:29 NIV
+Give to the Lord the glory due His name; Bring an offering, and come before Him.
+Oh, worship the Lord in the beauty of holiness!
+1 Chronicles 16:29 NKJV

 As the mountains surround Jerusalem, so the Lord surrounds his people both now and forevermore.
 Psalm 125:2 NIV

 When our working thoughts are endearing of the One who created and crafted the natural world, its life-giving dynamics and resounding beauty, our tasks become bearable, their importance feels gratifying, and we can be moved to a deeper sense of His surrounding presence.
 Our hands do the work while our hearts worship Him.

 Words for Work

 Yet work can dilapidate quickly from awe-inspiring to awful; all it takes is a slight shift in attitude.
 Sadly, we are highly susceptible to cursing work, the fallout of Genesis 3:17, and prone to forget our focus on the Lord.
 This reality is depicted by fast-forwarding from the Garden of Eden to the brick-making fields of Egypt, where God’s people were plunged into bitter working conditions (Exodus 1:11-14).
 What was God’s command to their slavedrivers?

 Let my people go, so that they may worship [abad] me.
 Exodus 9:1 NIV

 Though there are many details and generations between these two stories, at the heart is a twisting wordplay on abad.
 God’s rescue of His people would reestablish the working order of their lives: Worshipping God.